elvismanchkin/r2p/R2P_API_B2B_B2C_REQUIREMENTS.md

-# Visa Direct Request to Pay (R2P) API: B2B and B2C Requirements
+# Visa Direct Request to Pay (R2P) API: P2P Requirements Only

-This document summarizes the requirements for B2B and B2C use cases based on the Visa Direct Request to Pay API specification.
-It also clarifies which APIs must be implemented by the receiving side (outbound APIs) and which must be called by the client (Visa endpoints).
+This document summarizes the requirements for P2P (Person-to-Person) use cases based on the Visa Direct Request to Pay API specification.
+Only P2P is supported in this implementation.

 ---